vmanoj1996/mpu9250-Platform-IO-mbed-library/README.md

 Tested with ST-Nucleo F446RE board

-Please Note that the library is not drectly compatible with mbed online compiler(Since it uses ARMCC compiler and doesnot support C++11 yet)
+Please Note that the library is not drectly compatible with mbed online compiler(Since Mbed online uses ARMCC compiler and doesnot support C++11 yet)